fsprojects/fantomas/docs/docs/end-users/VSCode.md

 ```

 ### Fantomas version detection used by Fantomas.Client

 *starting version 4.6*

-Fantomas version detection would take into account the following priorities:
+Fantomas version detection will try and find a compatible version in the following order:

 1. The version of Fantomas used by your local project.
 This is the fantomas version displayed when you run `dotnet tool list` inside the project folder.
 2. Your global Fantomas version.
 If fantomas was installed with `dotnet tool install fantomas -g`.
-You can see your global installations with `dotnet tool list -g`
+You can see your global installations with `dotnet tool list -g`.
 3. Executable named `fantomas` found in your PATH.
-You can verify it with `echo $PATH`

 <div class="d-flex justify-content-between my-4">
   <a href="./VisualStudio.html">Previous</a>